-Good news: I notice that, lately, Judges are more reluctant to grant OTC motions filed by DCF.
+Good news: We notice that, lately, Judges are more reluctant to grant OTC motions filed by DCF.
 The reason seems to be that DCF has cried wolf too often, and Judges are getting suspicious.
 OTC’s are supposed to be filed in genuine cases of imminent danger to children, not simply whenever DCF has concerns.
 Nevertheless, the OTC remains a potent weapon in DCF’s arsenal.

 It is possible, however, to request a delay of the 10-day hearing.
 For example, you may ask for an extra 2-4 weeks or so to get your case ready.
 The problem is that you have no guarantee that the Judge will grant the delay; but often he will.

 It is best to discuss specific details with your attorney.
 OTC’s are unpleasant things, to say the least; and our office uses its best efforts to help clients.